mohamed-services/mnn/README.md

 You can do the same with abs activation function but the compression rate would be one over thirty two.

+Those two rates assume float32 intermediate values, which is 32 bits per value against half a bit per value for sort2 and one bit per value for abs.
+If you store the intermediates in bfloat16 the rates become one over thirty two and one over sixteen.

 ## Connectivity

-There're a lot of ways to wire a multidimensional layer for example you can make it fully wired or wire it randomly or wire nodes to their close neighbors using sliding n-dimensional convolution kernels, or using neural architecture search to find the best wiring pattern, you can use any dense or sparse wiring technique that suits your targets, I’ll will wire my model using axis based point of view like using rows and columns etc., so every node will be connected to every other node that shares all the dimensional coordinates or indexes with it but doesn’t share exactly one coordinate or index with it as explained above,
+There're a lot of ways to wire a multidimensional layer for example you can make it fully wired or wire it randomly or wire nodes to their close neighbors using sliding n-dimensional convolution kernels, or using neural architecture search to find the best wiring pattern, you can use any dense or sparse wiring technique that suits your targets, I’ll wire my model using axis based point of view like using rows and columns etc., so every node will be connected to every other node that shares all the dimensional coordinates or indexes with it but doesn’t share exactly one coordinate or index with it as explained above,

 ## Network design